-Labour Party summer camp case: Permanent suppression for young man guilty of assaulting two people
+Labour Party summer camp case: Court grants man permanent suppression to protect against social media 'mob'

 A young man has been granted permanent name suppression after admitting he assaulted two people at a drunken Labour Party youth summer camp.

+And in what may be a precedent setting decision, the Court of Appeal said it did so to protect him from a social media "mob" intent on "cancel culture" and internet vigilantism.

-The 22-year-old has not been identified since the criminal case was sparked when sexual allegations emerged from the event near Waihi in February 2018.
+The 22-year-old has not been identified since the criminal case was sparked when sexual allegations emerged from the Labour event near Waihi in February 2018.

+He was discharged without conviction but declined permanent name suppression in the District Court, leading to a series of appeals.

-The Court of Appeal has today released its decision granting the man permanent suppression and overturning the High Court's decision after a second appeal in June.
+Today, the Court of Appeal released its decision granting the man permanent suppression and overturning an earlier High Court decision.

+In their judgment, Justice Murray Gilbert, Justice Rebecca Ellis and Justice Sarah Katz took aim at social media and the harm "likely to be inflicted" on the man by its users.

+While the judges said there would be no extreme hardship with publication in mainstream media, which was subject to both a code of ethics and the complaints procedure, the same could not be said for social media.

 Read More